Skip Ribbon Commands

 Member, House Rules Committee

-A strong advocate for fair, secure and transparent elections, he introduced a new law during the 2022 session that allows for the early certification of mail ballots and establishes a new, more comprehensive mail ballot voter signature verification process.
+In 2022, Representative Shanley introduced a new law that allows for the early certification of mail ballots as well as establishing a new and more comprehensive mail ballot voter signature verification process.
 He also championed the “Let RI Vote Act,” which expands voter access while ensuring the integrity of Rhode Island elections.

 In 2021, he sponsored a law to ensure that all students who wish to pursue a career and technical education have access to high quality programs both within and outside of their community of residence.